 Noisey: Hi Anthony.
 So, why no love for Violent Waves**?** Anthony Green: That was the record where I was doing the most heroin—the record where I didn’t wanna be around the band while I was writing, didn’t wanna be around the band while I was doing it, I didn’t wanna be around anybody.
 I was isolating myself.
 There’s a weird alchemy to taking this time in your life that sucks and turning it into something that you can almost be proud of, but when I think about that time in my life, it was just the worst.

 Did that cause a lot of tension in the band?

-That’s interesting, because while this might be your ‘least favourite album’ borne from a negative experience, what came out of it at the end pretty much saved the band.
+That’s interesting, because while this might be your ‘least favorite album’ borne from a negative experience, what came out of it at the end pretty much saved the band.

-When we were writing the record we had this vigour, everybody was really happy, but there was still so much uncertainty about whether we could pull it off.
+When we were writing the record we had this vigor, everybody was really happy, but there was still so much uncertainty about whether we could pull it off.
 Could I handle touring?
 Could I handle having more children?
-We had this faith in each other because we knew we could do it – we knew we’d gotten to the point where whenever something comes to fuck up this harmony we have, we could get through it.
+We had this faith in each other because we knew we could do it—we knew we’d gotten to the point where whenever something comes to fuck up this harmony we have, we could get through it.